dustinpfister/hexo_sitesource/source/_posts/phaser-state-loader.md

 ## game.load.onFileCompleate

 This is an event that is fired every time a file is loaded, or fails to load.
+I can used the add method to attach more than one event to it if I want just like with el.addEventListener.
+The values that are passed to the handler are progress, key, success, loaded, and total.

+In this loader I am not doing anything with handling the possibility that an asset may fail to load, but doing so can be done with that boolean if I have something in mind with that.

+This is one event that can be used to update the information on some kind of load screen, in this loader I am just displaying a simple bar that will fill the whole of the screen when done.

 ## The Phaser Asset loader in detail